gradualgames/ggvm/README.md

 - A small gap between intro and looping portions of a song, or a gap while looping.
     - There are several things you can try to improve this situation.
-OGG typically works well on most systems.
+OGG typically works well on most systems (unsupported on iOS, however).
 You need to make sure there are no silent samples at the beginning or end of your looping portion and no silent samples at the end of your intro portion.
 Audacity works well for this type of audio editing.
     - If gaps still occur, this could be due to differences in audio hardware and software on different PCs.
 The best workaround for this is to create a version of your song which contains the intro and several iterations of the looping portion, followed by just the